-St. Helen’s Parish in Howard Beach was officially established on June 24, 1960.
-The Diocese of Brooklyn had recognized the need to serve the sacramental needs of the Catholic community that had settled west of Cross Bay Boulevard.
+St. Helen’s Parish in Howard Beach was officially established by the Diocese of Brooklyn on June 24, 1960, to serve the sacramental needs of the Catholic community that had settled west of Cross Bay Boulevard.

-Bishop Bryan J. McEntegart asked Rev. John W. Dooley to be the founding pastor.
-He was assisted by Rev. Robert O. Francke.
-The priests started their ministry in a home purchased on 157th Avenue and 82nd Street.
-It served as a rectory and as a place to gather for daily Mass.
+Bishop Bryan J. McEntegart appointed Rev. John W. Dooley as the founding pastor, assisted by Rev. Robert O. Francke.
+The priests started their ministry in a home purchased on 157th Avenue and 82nd Street, which served as a rectory and as a place to gather for daily Mass.

 In October, 1961, after a successful fund raising campaign, land was purchased on 157th Avenue and 84th Street.
 It was to be the site of our “all purpose building,” now known as Father Dooley Hall.
-Construction was completed in April, 1962 and Mass was celebrated there on Palm Sunday, April 15, 1962.
-The official consecration of the building took place on September 16, 1962.
-Bishop McEntegart officiated.
+Construction was completed and Mass was celebrated there on Palm Sunday, April 15, 1962.
+The official consecration of the building took place on September 16, 1962, with Bishop McEntegart officiating.